Poisson geometry and representations of PI 4-dimensional Sklyanin algebras

 \begin{proof} Suppose that the automorphism $\sigma$ has finite order.
 Since $\mathcal L$ is ample and $\sigma$-ample, the algebra $B$ is module-finite over its center by \cite[Corollary 2.3]{SmithTate}.
 Moreover, so is $S$ by \cite[Theorem 3.7(c)]{SmithTate}.

 On the other hand, suppose that the automorphism $\sigma$ has infinite order.
 Now the center of $S$ is the polynomial ring $\kk[g_1, g_2]$ by \cite[Proposition 6.12]{LevSmith}.
 By comparing the Hilbert series of $S$ to that of $\kk[g_1,g_2]$, we get $S$ cannot be module-finite over its center $\kk[g_1,g_2]$.
+As a consequence, $B$ is not module-finite over its center as $B$ is a quotient ring of $S$ by a regular sequence of homogenous central elements of degree two by \cite[Lemma 3.6(b)]{SmithTate}.

-To verify the last statement, note that $B$ has PI degree $n$ since it has a localization isomorphic to $\kk(E)[t^{\pm 1}; \sigma]$ (see Lemma 2.9) which in turn also has PI degree $n$.
+To verify the last statement, note that $B$ has PI degree $n$ since it has a localization isomorphic to $\kk(E)[t^{\pm 1}; \sigma]$ (see Lemma 2.9), which in turn also has PI degree $n$.
 We will also see later in Corollary~\ref{crepB} that all nontrivial irreducible representations of $B$ have dimension $n$, which provides another proof that $B$ has PI degree $n$.